Cometh the hour, cometh Neymar : the man for Brazil

-On the day he got his 50th cap, the 22-year-old was once again the star of the show, winning the Man of the Match award as he scored Brazil’s first and second goals in their 3-1 opening day win over Croatia.
+On the day he got his 50th cap, Neymar was once again the star of the show, scoring Brazil’s first and second goals in their 3-1 opening day win over Croatia.

 They were his fifth and sixth goals in his last four Brazil games and take his international total to 33.
 Only Pele scored 30 in so few games.